 - Must attend an orientation and training session (one on one sessions available)

 Current Volunteer Needs:

 Volunteer docents are needed to greet the public, provide guided tours, and be exhibit attendants.
 Our interpretive philosophy is to not only tell the facts about Mrs. Wilson’s life but to inspire others.
-Our story is one in which a small town girl rises above obstacles and does extraordinary things.
+Our story is one in which a small town girl rises meets life’s challenges and does extraordinary things.

 Duties: Volunteer duties include gallery sitting in the Museum, greeting visitors, providing guided tours and information about Edith Bolling Wilson.
 We train and orient our volunteers so no experience is needed other than an interest in Edith Bolling Wilson, Wytheville, or history-in-general.